Attorneys from Dan Caplis Law earlier this month won a $2.45 million verdict for an elderly client who was injured in a wheelchair transport incident.

-She is now confined to her bed, Kane said, and requires the nursing home to use a Hoyer lift to transfer her to her wheelchair.
-She can no longer move around the nursing facility by herself or use the toilet independently, he added, and she now needs to wear diapers.
+She is now confined to her bed, Kane said, and requires the nursing home to use a lift to transfer her to her wheelchair.
+She can no longer move around the nursing facility by herself or use the toilet independently, he added.

 “That was really compelling to the jury, because Mary is an absolutely wonderful woman,” Kane said, adding that when she arrived at the nursing home about two years ago, she started a ministry within the facility.
 “She would go around in her chair to visit with the other members of the nursing home just for the purpose of cheering them up and providing them with ministry services [and] jokes,” Kane said.

 Herbka also wrote an autobiography for a nursing home resident who was having a difficult time and was very ill, Kane said, and she was elected president of the facility’s residents’ council and received a “spirit award” from the facility.